⚡ URGENT · LA CITY BUDGET 2026-27

 Talking points you can pull from

 • Bad math.
 Cutting DPFL doesn't save money.
 It converts a small, predictable, fixed cost into unpredictable, growing liability.
-That's not fiscal discipline — it's deferred cost.

 • Playgroups = the data every placement depends on.
 How a dog handles other dogs is the single most important piece of behavioral information LAAS can collect.
 Playgroups are the only way that data gets gathered at scale.